skyrim-multiplayer/skymp/docs/docs_skyrim_platform.md

 // Open cursor and redirect mouse and keyboard events to the browser browser.setFocused(true);

-browser.loadUrl("file:///Data/Platform/UI/index.html");         // Default one
-browser.loadUrl("");                                            // Same effect for empty URL browser.loadUrl("file:///Data/Platform/UI/another-file.html");  // Load another page from Data
+// Load a specified URL.
+The current implementation loads URLs only after the user moves the mouse, except the default URL. browser.loadUrl("file:///Data/Platform/UI/index.html");         // Default one browser.loadUrl("");                                            // Same effect for empty URL browser.loadUrl("file:///Data/Platform/UI/another-file.html");  // Load another page from Data